-When I arrived, the the lobby bar was packed with people.
+When I arrived, the lobby bar was packed with people.
 Free drinks (all-inclusive) coupled with a slight drizzle will certainly always create a happy hour.
-Yet, I also noticed or rather felt an energy.
+Yet, I also noticed, or rather felt, an energy.
 A very welcoming and fun energy.
 This was going to be a great night.

 Dreams Villamagna Ocean View

-As with any room I quickly checked the view too.
-I peaked through the curtains to see the Pacific.
+As with any room I stay in, I quickly checked the view too.
+I peeked through the curtains to see the Pacific.
 Fantastic.
-I opened the glass door, stepped out on the balcony navigating around the jacuzzi (an evening soak was now on the agenda) and watched the distant waves for a minute.
+I opened the glass door, stepped onto the balcony, navigated around the Jacuzzi (an evening soak was now on the agenda), and watched the distant waves for a minute.

-I returned inside when the butler assisted me with my first 7oz cerveza and lime.
-With a bucket and even more in the minibar, I realized I’d be able to watch the sunset right from my balcony.
+I returned inside and the butler assisted me with my first 7oz cerveza and lime.
+With a bucket, and even more in the minibar, I realized I’d be able to watch the sunset right from my balcony.
 I asked my next question, “El puesto del sol, es bueno aqui? en el balcon?”
 (The sunset, is it good here, on the balcony?)

 “Excellent,” I thought.

 After my tour of the property, I returned to watch the sunset from my balcony.
-My week in Puerto Vallarta comprised of all pinkish sunsets so I was pleasant surprised to see the return of an orange brilliance.
-In fact the entire sky illuminated with an impressive orange glow.
-Maybe it was the earlier rain or maybe it was just part of a dream, but for me, the sunset was exactly as my butler described, “muy buena.”
+My week in Puerto Vallarta was comprised of pinkish sunsets so I was pleasantly surprised to see the return of an orange brilliance.
+In fact the entire sky was illuminated with an impressive orange glow.
+Maybe it was the earlier rain or maybe it was just part of a dream, but for me, the sunset was exactly as my butler had described, “Muy buena.”
 I hope you agree.